 Aetna Student Health Insurance crisis line: 1.877.351.7889

 The Aetna Student Assistance Program (SAP) is a confidential service provided to you free by your IL Tech.
-This service is available to all IIT students (i.e., Chicago-Kent College of Law, VanderCook, the Institute of Design, Stuart School of Business, and Shimer College), including those who do not have Aetna health insurance.
+This service is available to all IIT students (i.e., Chicago-Kent College of Law, VanderCook, the Institute of Design, and Stuart School of Business), including those who do not have Aetna health insurance.
 You can access these services 24 hours a day, seven days a week, through the "Eligible Members" log in box on the right.

 Aetna Student Assistance can help you better manage daily activities and emotional concerns by providing services such as*: